 And the other good thing about Wealthy Affiliate is that there’s a whole community of people inside so if ever you’ve got any questions you can just ask somebody for help – there’s never any feeling “stuck”.

 But anyway, back onto the Accelerated Income Program…

-Final Verdict – Is The Accelerated Income Program a Scam?
+Is Accelerated Income a Scam?

-In my opinion yes the Accelerated Income Program is a complete scam that’s set out to do nothing other than part you with your hard earned cash & make the creator rich at your expense.
+In my opinion, yes the Accelerated Income Program is a complete scam that’s set out to do nothing other than part you with your hard-earned cash & make the creator rich at your expense.